wearscript/wearscript-docs/bluetooth.rst

 .. code-block:: bash

-  adb am start -a android.intent.action.MAIN -n com.android.settings/.Settings
+  adb shell am start -a android.intent.action.MAIN -n com.android.settings/.Settings

 You may want to remove the settings apk after you are done as it cause annoying crashes on startup